These are the current Bye-Laws as of July 2024.

 8. Students may opt out of their Membership of the Union.
 Students that opt out of their Membership are not able to take part in the democratic processes of the Union including in its Clubs & Societies, but retain their right to access facilities, the Union Advice Service as well as Clubs & Societies.

 a.
-Liberation Networks shall exist to enable their members to self-organise in order to lead efforts to:
+Student Networks shall exist to enable their members to self-organise in order to lead efforts to:

 i. challenge and change discrimination, oppression and inequality that they face.